Night Vision in the 2025 Escalade IQ. Credit: Cadillac.

 Most people do not realize that driving with your dash lights on maximum brightness can compromise your forward vision.
 To help combat this simply dim your instrument panel and dash lights.

-Realize that at night, your depth perception, ability to distinguish color, and peripheral vision are all worse in low-light conditions, so staying alert and sober is one of the best drowsy driving remedies.
+Realize that at night, your depth perception, ability to distinguish color, and peripheral vision are all worse in low-light conditions, so staying alert and sober is critical.
+Fight fatigue by having someone else in the car to talk to, have some coffee or other caffeine products on board, or if you need to, simply pull over in a safe location and stretch for a few minutes.
+You can even try rolling down the window.

 We all understand the dangers of alcohol.
 One thing everyone should realize is that even if you are sober and alert, other people will get boozed up and jump behind the wheel at night, therefore, putting you in potential danger should you be unfortunate enough to cross their drunken path.
+So always be aware of what's going on around you and drive defensively.

-9. Get your vision checked regularly.
+7. Get your vision checked regularly.

 Making sure your vision isn't impaired due to eyesight issues is key in driving safely, day or night.
 An issue at night can be cataracts.
 According to the American Optometric Association, cataracts can cause "blurry vision, decreased contrast sensitivity, decreased ability to see under low light level conditions (such as when driving at night), dulling of colors and increased sensitivity to glare."